top of page

 Begin easing into your school-like routines 4–6 weeks before term:

-• Packed-lunch trial runs: lunchtime lasts around 30 mins—encourage your child to use cutlery at the table with minimal distractions
+• Packed-Lunch Trial Runs: Lunchtime lasts around 30 minutes.
+Encourage your child to use cutlery at the table with minimal distractions.

 A gentle bedtime routine is equally vital.
-Experts recommend a 7 pm bedtime with 12 hours of sleep—perfect for busy early years brains .
+Experts recommend a 7 PM bedtime, ensuring 12 hours of sleep.
+This is perfect for busy early years brains.

 3. Independence: Small Skills, Big Confidence